 - What word do we have if we change the /d/ sound to /l/ sound in dog?

-- Use plain coloured pieces of paper for this activity.
-First, you need three of the same coloured cards and display them so students can see (a pocket chart works well).
-Tap each card as students help you segment a given word – let’s say ‘hat’.
-Do this multiple times touching the index cards as you segment the word /h/ /a/ /t/.
-Now, you are going to ‘chop’ it – often a hand signal like a karate chop works well here.
+- Chop the Word.
+Use coloured pieces of paper for this activity.
+First, you need three of the same coloured cards and the ability to display them so students can see (a pocket chart works well).
+Tap each card as students help you segment a given word.
+For example, let’s say ‘hat.’
+Do this multiple times, touching the index cards as you segment the word /h/ /a/ /t/.
+Now, you are going to ‘chop’ it — often a hand signal like a karate chop works well here.
 You will remove the first card and add a different coloured card to that same spot.
 This is where you give them a new sound.
 Let’s say /m/.
-Then blend those phonemes together to get the new word ‘mat’.
+Then blend those phonemes together to get the new word ‘mat.’